 Page 14 (Black on…)

-> - “Selenites Rhombiodalis” is a common mineral found in large quantities on Shooter’s Hill.
+- “Selenites Rhomboidalis” is a common mineral found in large quantities on Shooter’s Hill.

-> - Shooters Hill (or Shooter’s Hill) is a south London district/place/landscape feature.
+- Shooters Hill (or Shooter’s Hill) is a south London district/place/landscape feature.
 It is one of the highest places in London.
-As much as Unearthing is about Steve Moore, it is also about Shooters’s Hill where he was born and lived nearly all his life.
+As with a lot of Alan Moore’s pyschogeographical work, Unearthing is as much about Steve Moore, as it is about Shooters’s Hill where S. Moore was born and lived nearly all his life.

-> For what it is worth, Alan Moore’s V for Vendetta character Evey Hammond mentions living on Shooter’s Hill – see chapter 3, page 5, panel 6.
+For what it is worth, Alan Moore’s V for Vendetta character Evey Hammond mentions living on Shooter’s Hill – see chapter 3, page 5, panel 6.

 Page 15 (London up: low on its northern slope…)